dansiemens/react-native-share-extension/README.md

 # React Native Share Extension

+### Fork Features

+This repo is a fork of <a href="https://github.com/alinz/react-native-share-extension">alinz/react-native-share-extension</a>.
+It includes some extra features, such as:

+:white_check_mark: Support for multiple data types, courtesy of a PR by <a href="https://github.com/arribbar/react-native-share-extension/tree/multipleDataType">arribbar</a>

+:white_check_mark: PDF Support

+:white_check_mark: (iOS) Cocoapods Support

+:white_check_mark: (Android) image autoconversion to JPEG

+### Repo Info

 This is a helper module which brings react native as an engine to drive share extension for your app.

 <p align="center">